primary-user/CodeClaimer/README.md

 - If the token was ever committed to GitHub, reset it in the Discord Developer Portal.
 - Do not share screenshots or pasted code that include the token.
 - Keep this bot intended for small, trusted communities.
+- Mods Only is ON by default for safer server rollout.
-- The anti-phishing filter helps reduce risk, but it is not a full moderation or malware detection system.
+- The anti-phishing filter helps reduce risk, but it is not a complete moderation system.

 ---